corcor27/AI_SUMMER_SCHOOL_2023/Readme.md

 1.4 (Linux & apple) open terminal and navigate to inside the just downloaded git repositry and enter "conda env create -f linux_enviroment.yml".
 This with install all the packages.
 In terminal if you dont have (base) shown in the bottom corner, please signal for help.

 1.4 (Windows) open your downloaded anaconda-navigator. on the home screen (shown in top left) click the install button for "CMD.exe Prompt".
-Once installed, click the now "run" button shown under the "CMD.exe Prompt" and navigate to the just downloaded git repositry.
+Once installed, click the "run" button shown under the "CMD.exe Prompt" and navigate to the just downloaded git repositry.
 Then run command "conda env create -f windows_enviroment.yml"

 1.5 (Everyone) now returning to anaconda navigator (if linux or apple enter "anaconda-navigator" in terminal") and click the button to install "Jupyter Notebook".